ernievd/cmarks-app/README.md

 - [x] Audience member’s saved CMarks listed on “Listen with CMarks” view, plays audio clip
 - [x] Audience members can comment on individual CMarks

+### Known Bugs

+- [ ] iOS overscroll behavior causing a bug when swiping to save a CMark.
+- [ ] Angular Moment Picker (datepicker) does not open in the correct spot after scrolling through the page.

 ### Next Steps

 Features that you would like to add at some point in the future.